 ANSTICE, Joseph. b.
-Madeley, Shropshire, 21 Dec 1808; d.
-Torquat, Devon, 29 Feb 1836.
-He was educated at Westminster School and Christ Church, Oxford (B.A.
-1831, M.A.
-1835), where he won prizes for English Verse and for an English Essay.
+Madeley, Shropshire, 21 December 1808; d.
+Torquay, Devon, 29 February 1836.
+He was educated at Westminster School and Christ Church, Oxford (BA, 1831, MA, 1835), where he won prizes for English Verse and for an English Essay.
 He was a friend of William Ewart Gladstone*, who said of him ‘would I were worthy to be his companion.’
-In 1831 he was appointed Professor of Classics at the newly founded King’s College, London.
-He resigned through ill-health in 1835, and died of consumption a few months later, at the age of 27.
-During the last weeks of his life, he taught pupils during the morning and dictated hymns to his wife each afternoon: they were published in 1836 as Hymns by the...
+In 1831, at the age of 22, he was appointed Professor of Classics at the newly-founded King’s College, London.
+He resigned through ill-health in 1835, and died of consumption a few months later.
+During the last weeks of his life, he taught pupils during the morning and dictated hymns to his wife each afternoon: they were published in 1836 as Hymns...

 Cite this article